0CreepySmile0/my-mastermind/README.md

- "This is the mastermind game you have to guess the number that randomly generate each game"
+ This is the mastermind game you have to guess the number that randomly generate each game